Dawn of War: Dark Crusade - Review

 Since every building would remain at the end of a successful attack or defense, for every single territory I attacked, I would spend an hour on the battlefield, building up multiple bases in different locations and capturing every strategic point I could.
 The next time I had to defend this map, I would have armies ready to go within a minute and resources pumping in faster than I could spend them.
 I was more than prepared.
 This might seem excessive, but I assure you, it's necessary.
 The first time I defended a territory, I was unprepared for the size of an army I was up against.

 Early in the game, I had taken a large northern territory from the Eldar, because screw the Eldar.
 In the process of claiming this territory, I only built one main base at the bottom of the huge map and captured half the strategic points.
-The territory was so big, the time it took for my troops to cross the entire map took upwards of 5 minutes, which is more than enough time for an enemy to gain the upper hand in a RTS game.
+The territory was so big, that the time it took for my troops to cross the entire map took upwards of 5 minutes, which is more than enough time for an enemy to gain the upper hand in an RTS game.
 I managed to locate the two bases the Eldar had established and wiped them out.

 In the next turn, the Eldar struck back to reclaim the territory.
 When the map loaded, I thought I'd have to play the area over again, then realized that I still had my base.
 Had I known, I would have spread out more and gathered more resources before claiming victory in my attack.
 It would have come in handy too, because I had no idea what was coming.
 Something I didn't learn right away was that the computer gets to start with two bases when it attacks, which you don't get to do as a player.
 With their extra base that I had no idea was up by the same spawn point as before, the Eldar got a big head start on their forces.
 By the time I had assembled a force to travel to where I assumed their base was, they had twice as many units.
-And by the time my army had made its way up the map to their base that they started with, their army that was probably 4 times as big and had made its way around the other side of the map to my base, systematically sweeping everything away.
+And by the time my army had made its way up the map to the base that they started with, their army that was probably 4 times as big and had made its way around the other side of the map to my base, systematically sweeping everything away.
 That was the last territory I lost.

 After that crippling defeat, I made sure that, for every territory I claimed, I had all my bases scattered throughout the map, ensuring I could quickly find the location of the enemy's base immediately, and send my troops there before they had time to amass an army.
 I became swift, effective, and efficient in every defense.
 I even timed the encounters to see if I could defend a territory in under 5 minutes.
 Nonetheless, as quick as I could be in defending a territory, it did not prevent the fatigue and tedium of having to do it over and over again.